Oxford-Bee-Ops/expidite/README.md

     - To get the mac address run `cat /sys/class/net/wlan0/address`
     - See the example fleet_config.py for more details.
 - Edit the **system.cfg**:
-    - If you want RpiCore to regularly auto-update your devices the latest code from your git repo, you will need to set `my_git_repo_url`.
+    - If you want RpiCore to regularly auto-update your devices to the latest code from your git repo, you will need to set `my_git_repo_url`.
     - See the system.cfg file in `/src/expidite_rpi/example` for more details and more options.

 ### USER FLOW - PRODUCTION PROCESS FOR AN EXPERIMENT WITH MANY DEVICES
 #### Pre-requisites
-- You have a keys.env with your cloud storage key
+- You have a **keys.env** with your cloud storage key
-- You have a system.cfg with:
+- You have a **system.cfg** with:
     - `my_git_repo_url` set to your Git repo URL
     - `auto-start` set to `Yes`
 - You have a fleet_config.py file with: